epicchainlabs/epicvault-js/docs/guides/transfer.md

 1. The token exists.
 This can be done by performing a invokeFunction call.
 2. The amount of token exists on fromAccount.
-3. The amount of GAS for fees exists on fromAccount.
+3. The amount of EpicPulse for fees exists on fromAccount.

-All these checks can be performed through RPC calls to a NEO node.
+All these checks can be performed through RPC calls to a EpicChain node.

 ```js